 Defining The Right User Persona

 Defining the right user persona is critical to the entire process of designing for eLearning.
-By empathy-mapping, we identify specifics about who the learner is, why they want to use the course, what they want to achieve through it, etc. that helps us infer what their needs are and understand what their goals, skills, attitudes, and behaviors are.
+We use empathy-mapping to identify specifics about who the learner is, why they want to enrol for the course, what they want to achieve through it, etc. that helps us empathise with their needs, goals, skills, attitudes, and behaviours.

 Predictability is very important for an intuitive and transparent eLearning experience.
 Learners are often met with either too many or too few options when navigating which leads to confusion and lack of trust.
 While too much information can distract the learner from the goal, too little information can make them feel under-confident.